Mikias-Estifanos/privacy-policy_catholic-mezmur/index.md

 - We may update our Privacy Policy from time to time.
 We will notify you of any changes by posting the new Privacy Policy on this page.

 ## 7. Contact Us:
-- If you have any questions or concerns about this Privacy Policy, please contact us at: [catholicmezmurapp.gmail.com].
+- If you have any questions or concerns about this Privacy Policy, please contact us at: [contact us](catholicmezmurapp@gmail.com).